mrxehmad/pi-hole-adlist/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Report issues with our blocklists
-title: '[Bug] '
+title: '[BUG] '
-labels: bug
+labels: 'bug'
 assignees: ''
 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

-**Which list is affected?**
+**Which blocklist is affected?**
-Please specify which blocklist file is causing the issue:
+Please check the affected list(s):
 - [ ] pubg-block.txt
 - [ ] Facebook
 - [ ] instagram-pihole